ibm-cloud-docs/openwhisk/openwhisk_actions.md

 {:tip: .tip}
 {:pre: .pre}

-# Create and invoke actions
+# Create and invoke Actions
 {: #openwhisk_actions}

 Actions are stateless code snippets that run on the {{site.data.keyword.openwhisk}} platform.
 An action can be written as a JavaScript, Swift, or Python function, a Java method, or a custom executable program packaged in a Docker container.
 For example, an action can be used to detect the faces in an image, respond to a database change, aggregate a set of API calls, or post a Tweet.
 {:shortdesc}

 Actions can be explicitly invoked, or run in response to an event.
 In either case, each run of an action results in an activation record that is identified by a unique activation ID.
 The input to an action and the result of an action are a dictionary of key-value pairs, where the key is a string and the value a valid JSON value.
-Actions can also be composed of calls to other actions or a defined sequence of actions.
+Actions can also be composed of calls to other Actions or a defined sequence of Actions.

-Learn how to create, invoke, and debug actions in your preferred development environment:
+Learn how to create, invoke, and debug Actions in your preferred development environment:
 * [JavaScript](#creating-and-invoking-javascript-actions)
 * [Swift](#creating-swift-actions)
 * [Python](#creating-python-actions)